 With 42 years of experience and 29 years in business, owner Keith Rateliff and his company, Mooving Pictures, are renown in the industry of video production.
 With highly-skilled producers, writers, and editors, Mooving Pictures ensures client satisfaction.
 Rateliff and his team love meeting new people, stepping inside their world, and creating a finished product that engages their targeted audience.

 We often get asked about the name of our company and why we chose to add an additional ‘o’ in the word ‘moving’.
 Below is a note from owner Keith Rateliff about the origin of the company’s name.

 “You may be wondering why the company is called Mooving Pictures with an additional ‘o’ in the the word.
-My grandmother was a huge inspiration for me, both professionally and personally.
+My grandmother was a huge inspiration to me, both professionally and personally.
 Despite a life of abuse, turmoil, and tragedy, she forged ahead with a positive attitude, hope based in faith, and encouraging love.